This article was updated on June 21st, 2023

-The new law, published in the Official Gazette, states that a ‘Foreign Direct Investment Unit’ is to be established in the Ministry of Economy.
-The FDI Unit will be responsible for proposing FDI strategies in the UAE by determining its priorities and setting up associated programmes under the UAE Cabinet’s approval.
+The Foreign Direct Investment Unit was established by the Ministry of Economy.
+The UAE FDI Unit is responsible for proposing FDI strategies in the UAE by determining its priorities and setting up associated programs under the UAE Cabinet’s approval.

 Mohamed Juma Al Musharrkh, Sharjah FDI Office’s CEO, noted that the decree aligns with the developments that impact economic growth.

 “Economic growth is impacted by modern-day legislative systems and policy decisions.
 The UAE has many competitive advantages, which have bolstered its position as a formidable hub for trade and commerce in the region and around the world, given its annual growth rates and progressive legislation imbued with ample flexibility and foresight.
-With this decree, the UAE continues on its mission to offer a first-rate investment environment to foreign businesses,” he said.
+With this decree, the UAE continues its mission to offer a first-rate investment environment to foreign businesses,” he said.